 Hey, my name is Nath Fernandes and welcome to my Wheelchair Traveller Blog!
-I live in Bristol, United Kingdom (and yes that’s outside London if your wondering!), have severe Cerebral Palsy and my daily life consists of running 3 businesses with a hint of Mindfulness to calm the brain.
+I live in Bristol, United Kingdom (and yes that’s outside London if your wondering!), have severe Cerebral Palsy and my daily life consists of running 2 businesses (including The Coaching and Therapy People) with a hint of Mindfulness to calm the brain.

 Anyway, I think that my passion for travelling began from the word ‘go’ when my parents took me to Disneyland Paris in 1999, however, the travels didn’t really start until I visited Canada in 2004 (the point where I discovered that it’s nearly impossible for me to sleep on night flights!).
 We spent 2 weeks travelling around the country visiting places such as Toronto and Niagara Falls becoming immersed in the Canadian culture.
 It wasn’t just that inspiring me to travel but also how people’s attitude towards disability differed from those in the UK.
 Things slowed a little whilst I had exams and went through university, saying that, we spent a week in Paris involving me and one of my best friends catching the TGV to Brussels for the day and then Amsterdam following that.